 The facility should:

-- Verify that the resident is well with no signs or symptoms of COVID-19, such as cough, fever or chills, diarrhea, a new loss of taste or smell, close contact with someone with COVID-19 during the prior 14 days, undergoing evaluation for COVID-19 such as a pending viral test, shortness of breath, difficulty breathing or any other respiratory symptoms, difficulty breathing or any other respiratory symptoms before coming to their appointment.
+- Verify that the resident is well with no signs or symptoms of COVID-19 (cough, fever or chills, diarrhea, a new loss of taste or smell, close contact with someone with COVID-19 during the prior 14 days, undergoing evaluation for COVID-19 such as a pending viral test, shortness of breath, difficulty breathing or any other respiratory symptoms, difficulty breathing or any other respiratory symptoms) before coming to their appointment.

-- Ensure that each appointment is prescheduled, no walk-ins.
+- Ensure that each appointment is prescheduled.
+Walk-ins should not be allowed.

-- Keep a record of the name of each resident client and the time and date of each resident that visits the salon.
+- Keep a record of the name of each resident client and the time and date of each salon visit.

-- Ensure that each resident wears a face covering (preferably a face mask rather than a cloth face cover) while in transit to and from the salon and while in the salon at all times, including during washing, cutting, perming, and coloring.
+- Ensure that each resident wears a face covering (preferably a face mask rather than a cloth face covering) at all times while in transit to and from the salon and while in the salon, including during washing, cutting, perming, and coloring.

 - Clean and disinfect the salon at the end of the day using products on the EPA List N Disinfectants for Coronavirus shown to be effective against the SARS-CoV-2 virus

 Facilities will need to determine whether they can follow these guidelines to ensure they can provide salon and barber services safely.
-This may not be a safe option for all facilities due to availability of PPE, staffing patterns and facility layout and/or location as outlined in the above guidance.
+This may not be a safe option for all facilities due to the availability of PPE, staffing patterns, and facility layout and/or location as outlined in the above guidance.

 Nursing homes and assisted living facilities should maintain preparations to care for residents with COVID-19.
 CDC's COVID-19 Infection Control Assessment and Response (ICAR) tool was developed to help facilities prepare for COVID-19.
 Facilities can take steps to assess and improve their preparedness for responding to COVID-19.
 The ICAR tool should be used as one tool to develop a comprehensive COVID-19 response plan.